la2050/challenge/_2020/live/roots-wings-institute-of-social-and-emotional-learning.md

   to provide social emotional learning (SEL) curriculum which is linked to
   improved: academic achievement, graduation rates, employment prospects, teacher retention, college and career-ready skills, school climate and safety.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Roots & Wings is the sole applicant for this proposal and will partner with the Los Angeles Unified School District to provide access to The Good Life Academy online therapy, text therapy and psychology curriculum to students and parents within the district.
+We understand that schools are the center of teens’ universe and through collaboration with the school district we can have the greatest impact on our community.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support